bentonw414/final-project-marijuana/notes.md

   Multivariate chunks?
   Make buttons resize better
-  Make it better than just turning the people black at the top Fix labels disappearing and reappearing when you just click move.
+  Make it better than just turning the people black at the top DONE; currently only stays if text and xValue are the same.
+Fix labels disappearing and reappearing when you just click move.
   Don't show tooltip after scrolling up.
   DONE Move labels to the left a bit (benton added like a +10 pixels for the x or something somewhere at some point.)